sayebms1/IBM_courses_projects/README.md

-# IBM data certification materials are stored here
+# IBM data certification course materials and projects are stored here